klauspost/compress/gzhttp/README.md

 Gzip Handler
 ============

-This is a tiny Go package which wraps HTTP handlers to transparently gzip the response body, for clients which support it.
+This is a tiny Go package which wraps HTTP server handlers to transparently gzip the response body, for clients which support it.

+For HTTP clients we provide a transport wrapper that will do gzip decompression faster than what the standard library offers.

 This package is forked from the dead [nytimes/gziphandler](https://github.com/nytimes/gziphandler) and extends functionality for it.